Homemade Dill Seasoning

 Instructions

-• In a small container or bowl, mix together the dill, parsley, onion flakes, and salt together until well combined.
+• In a small container or bowl, mix together the 1 teaspoon dried dill weed, 1 tablespoon dried parsley, 1 tablespoon dried onion flakes, and 1 teaspoon kosher salt until well combined.

 • Store in an airtight container for up to 6 months in a cool, dark pantry or cabinet.